aws-samples/aws-reinvent2018-keeping-secrets/README.md

 - The monitorsecret.sh and mariadb.newway.sh scripts fetch the database password and store it in environment variables.
 This is not a best practice and was done only for demonstrative purposes.

-- SSL_Offloading_to_CloudHSM.txt is step by step guide supported with linux commands to migrated from LetsEncrypt staging/untrusted certificate to Trused Certificate with Private key stored on AWS CloudHSM.
+- SSL_Offloading_to_CloudHSM.txt is step by step guide supported with linux commands to migrated from LetsEncrypt staging/untrusted certificate to Trusted Certificate with Private key stored on AWS CloudHSM.

 ## Build Procedure